WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    ({{significant-parts}}) of some other exchange.
 1. Return a CBOR ({{!RFC7049}}) array with the following content:
    1. The text string "request".
-   1. The array consisting of the appended items from, for each request header field in `exchange`, in order:
+   1. The array consisting of the following items:
-      1. Append the header field's name as a byte string.
-      1. Append the header field's value as a byte string.
+      1. The byte string ':method'.
+      1. The byte string containing the request's method.
+      1. The byte string ':url'.
+      1. The byte string containing the request's effective request URI.
    1. The text string "response".
+   1. The array consisting of the initial two items
+      1. The byte string ':status'.
+      1. The byte string containing the response's 3-digit status code.

-   1. The array consisting of the appended items from, for each response header field in `exchange`, in order:
+      Followed by the appended items from, for each response header field in `exchange`, in order:

       1. Append the header field's name as a byte string.
       1. Append the header field's value as a byte string.
    1. The text string "payload".